snehansu-dev/acmeAir/README.md

 - Docker will implemented
 - Per service Database will be implemented
 - Notification service will be implemented to send booking confirmation
-- Payment Service will be integrated
+- Payment Service will be integrated, till then booking status would remain "PENDING_PAYMENT"
+- Saga pattern will be implemented for compensation transaction
 - Opentelemetry Observability will implemented for tracing
 - Elastic search will be implemented for distributed logging
-- CorrelationId will be used for tracing and will be added to logging
+- CorrelationId will be used for tracing and would be added to logging
 - Some addon to booking service will be done
-- User Service will implemented to store customer data
 - Identity service will be implemented